 Over the next 800 years, various migratory peoples from Europe, the Caucasus, and Central Asia continued to invade and overrun present-day Romanian territory.
-Initially, the Roman Empire remained influential, allowing conquering Huns to rule blocking Dacia from the Roman world and occupying much of the Balkan Peninsula.
-While the Daco-Romanians largely assimilated the less numerous Avars and Slavs, Slavic culture and language had some influence on local life (see Language and Communication).
+Initially, the Roman Empire remained influential, allowing conquering Huns to rule

 Dacia as a confederate state of the Roman Empire in exchange for annual payments.